The Construction of Space Shuttle Launch Complex 39-B

 Careful there, ok?
 This is an excellent place to get hurt, if you're being insufficiently careful.

 And our final complicating item in this area (which is not shown anywhere on any version of M-45), is the Left Side Seal Panel.
-We first met the Side Seal Panels back on Tracking the Steel: Page 3 - Orbiter Mold Line Grating Panels Elevation 135, and for the moment, it's enough to know the top of the Side Seal Panel is the exact same elevation as the top of the Canister Guide Rail (and you can verify that by looking at M-70 once again, taking note of the ¼" Teflon Weather Seal shown in Detail 'D'), and the Teflon Weather Seal provides a coplanar seal between the top of the Left Side Seal Panel (which moves) and the top of the Canister Guide Rail immediately adjacent to it (which does not move), which of couse is specifically located at elevation 198'-2" on that same drawing, so there can be no surprises with this thing, ok?
+We first met the Side Seal Panels back on Tracking the Steel: Page 3 - Orbiter Mold Line Grating Panels Elevation 135, and for the moment, it's enough to know the top of the Side Seal Panel is the exact same elevation as the top of the Canister Guide Rail (and you can verify that by looking at M-70 once again, taking note of the ¼" Teflon Weather Seal shown in Detail 'D'), and the Teflon Weather Seal provides a coplanar seal between the top of the Left Side Seal Panel (which moves) and the top of the Canister Guide Rail immediately adjacent to it (which does not move), which of course is specifically located at elevation 198'-2" on that same drawing, so there can be no surprises with this thing, ok?
 We'll visit it shortly, in a marked-up photograph which we've already seen, although it's been a while.

 And we'll stop right here, and take a couple of looks at marked-up versions of Image 031 which is the lead image for Page 30, so as you'll have a better (not good, but at least a little better) chance of properly visualizing this whole OAA mess up here.